 Established in 1996, Closet London is a contemporary womenswear brand inspired by confident and feminine women.
 Today they have an inspirational online presence and community.

-Yet, Closet London needed to give their customers more reasons to stay loyal to build longer-lasting relationships that would keep their existing customers from straying to the competition.
+Yet, Closet London needed to give their customers more reasons to stay loyal and build longer-lasting relationships to keep their existing customers from straying to the competition.

 Here’s how they achieved this: